shirgoldbird/zendesk-auto-responder/README.md

 # README

 ## Goal
-Automate responding to Zendesk tickets based on the status of the Linear tickets linked to them.
+Automate writing responses to Zendesk tickets based on the status of linked Linear tickets.

+⚠️ This script does NOT reply to the Zendesk ticket with the responses it writes.
+(That seems dangerous, eh?)
+This allows the user to review and customize the responses before sending.

 Sample responses: